mosser/isa-devops/DevOps/README.md

   - What characterizes good mutators?;
   - What did you learn?

-Moreover, your code and scripts in your repository(ies) must be tagged with "mutant_delivery".
+Moreover, your code and scripts in your repository(ies) must be tagged with `mutant_delivery`.
+Please specify the list of repositories to include if you deliver several.

 ### Final Project